Fraser-Crawford/rust_multi_layer/README.md

 `acetone_water` is acetone in water where both components are volatile.
 RH defines the gas phase content of water only.
 `ethanol_water` is the same for an ethanol-water mix

+Methods for modifying the model can be found in the wiki such as adding your own solution definitions.